dialpad/dialtone-legacy/docs/guides/getting-started/index.md

 ### Install Node & npm

-To run Dialtone locally, you must have Node and NPM (Node Packet Manager) installed.
+To run Dialtone locally, you must have Node and NPM (Node Package Manager) installed.
 [Click here to download Node](https://nodejs.org/en/).
 The recommended Node version is fine.
 NPM is included with Node.
 If you already have Node installed, you may move onto the next step.

 Once Node finishes installing, ensure it is installed properly by typing the following command in your Terminal window: